CherpakAndrii/Operations-Research-2-Optimization-Algorithms--Quiz-Answers/README.md

 # Week 1

-***Special note***:
-`Below there are five questions for you to answer.
-Naturally there are many mathematical formulas and equations in the problem statements.
-However, due to some technical issues on Coursera, from time to time for some learners, some formulas and equations cannot be displayed correctly (while some others can).
-As there is no way for the instructing team to solve this issue, we post all the problem statements in a PDF file here.
-If unfortunately some formulas and equations are not readable for you, please use the PDF file to prepare your answers and then come back to Coursera to choose/fill in your answers.`

 ### Question 1: Among the following terms, which is not going to be introduced in this course?
 * Advanced solvers.
 * Exact algorithms.